AhmedElwerdany/ahmedelwerdany.github.io/_posts/2019-08-08-text-and-typography.md

   alt: Responsive rendering of Chirpy theme on multiple devices.
 ---

 Did you ever come a feature when you have to use `try-catch` for all the methods in your class ?
+No ?
+Bro!!
+C'Mon.

+Ok, I guess I'll write it anyway 🤷‍♂️.

 ## Titles